 Daniel Godsil's music, which has been described by the San Francisco Classical Voice as having an “intense dramatic narrative”, draws from such eclectic influences as rock and heavy metal, science-fiction, and Brutalist architecture.

-Winner of the 2017 Earplay Donald Aird Composition Competition (for his quartet Aeropittura), Godsil's music has been played by Talujon Percussion, the Empyrean Ensemble, the Metropolitan Orchestra of Saint Louis, the University Symphony Orchestra at California State University, Fullerton, the Knox-Galesburg Symphony, Lineage Percussion, the Secret String Quartet, and the Nova Singers, among many others.
+Winner of the 2017 Earplay Donald Aird Composition Competition (for his quartet Aeropittura), Godsil's music has been played by Talujon Percussion, the Lydian String Quartet, the Empyrean Ensemble, the Metropolitan Orchestra of Saint Louis, the University Symphony Orchestra at California State University, Fullerton, the Knox-Galesburg Symphony, the Secret String Quartet, and the Nova Singers, among many others.
 Recent film scores include the PBS documentary Boxcar People, Man Ray’s 1926 silent film Emak-Bakia and the feature film H.G.
 Welles’ The First Men In The Moon.
-Godsil was twice a finalist in The American Prize Composition Competition (in 2013 and 2014), and was a finalist in the 2014 Red Note New Music Festival Composition Competition.
+Godsil was a finalist in the 2018 Lake George Music Festival chamber composition competition, as well as the 2014 Red Note New Music Festival Composition Competition.
 His Quintet for Woodwinds won first prize in the 2004 Fisher Young Composer’s Competition.
 His choral works are published by Alliance Music Publishing and NoteNova Publishing.

 Born and raised in central Illinois, Godsil (b.1982) is currently pursuing his PhD. in Composition and Theory at the University of California, Davis, studying with Mika Pelo and Sam Nichols.
 He holds an MFA in Music Composition from the Vermont College of Fine Arts, where he studied with John Fitz Rogers, John Mallia, and Jonathan Bailey Holland.
 He also holds a BM in Music Composition from Webster University.